facebook/react-native-website/docs/integration-with-existing-apps.md

 $ pod init
 ```

 The `Podfile` will contain a boilerplate setup that you will tweak for your integration purposes.
+##IMPORTANT `Podfile` version changes from version to version of `react-native`.
+Refer to https://react-native-community.github.io/upgrade-helper/ for a specific version of `Podfile`.
 In the end, `Podfile` should look something similar to this:

 <block class="objc" />